rileyle/PHYS328W/jupyter.md

 ### Set up your log book for your first experiment

 - Run Anaconda Navigator, select the environment you set up for this course, and launch JupyterLab.
 A JupyterLab console should open in a tab in your web browser.
-- Download the Log Book Tutorial  download, and upload it to JupyterLab:
+- Download the [JupyterLab Tutorial](labs/JupyterLabTutorial.ipynb), and upload it to JupyterLab:
   - Show the File Manager panel by clicking on the folder icon in the vertical button bar to the far left of the JupyterLab console.
   - Click on the "Upload Files" button at the top of the file browser panel.
-- Double-click on the LogBookTutorial.ipynb link to open the notebook.
+- Double-click on JupyterLabTutorial.ipynb to open the notebook.
 - Helpful Hint: The "Table of Contents" button in the vertical button bar to the far left of the JupyterLab console shows a clickable list of the headers in the current notebook.
 This makes navigating long notebooks easier.